wristband-dev/express-auth/migration/v6/README.md

 <br>

-## Tenant Domain Query Parameter Rename
+## Tenant Domain Query Parameter and URL Placeholder Rename

 The `tenant_domain` query parameter has been renamed to `tenant_name` as part of a broader standardization across the Wristband platform.